 Accidental Fouls

-a.
-If an accidental foul causes an injury severe enough for the referee to terminate the bout immediately, the bout will result in either a NO CONTEST or DISQUALIFICATION if stopped before:
+(a)If an accidental foul causes an injury severe enough for the referee to terminate the bout immediately, the bout will result in either a NO CONTEST or DISQUALIFICATION if stopped before:

-i.
-A completed 2 rounds of a scheduled 3 round bout
+(i) A completed 2 rounds of a scheduled 3 round bout

-ii.
-A completed 3 rounds of a scheduled 5 round bout
+(ii) A completed 3 rounds of a scheduled 5 round bout

-b.
-If an accidental foul causes an injury severe enough for the referee to terminate the bout immediately after (1) A completed 2 rounds of a scheduled 3 round bout, or (2) A completed 3 rounds of a scheduled 5 round bout, the bout will result in a TECHNICAL DECISION awarded to the fighter who is ahead on the score cards at the time the bout is stopped.
+(b) If an accidental foul causes an injury severe enough for the referee to terminate the bout immediately after (1) A completed 2 rounds of a scheduled 3 round bout, or (2) A completed 3 rounds of a scheduled 5 round bout, the bout will result in a TECHNICAL DECISION awarded to the fighter who is ahead on the score cards at the time the bout is stopped.
 Partial or incomplete rounds will be scored.
 If no action has occurred, the round should be scored as an even round.
 This is at the discretion of the judges.

-c.
-If a fighter, during the course of a round, visibly loses control of bodily function (vomit, urine, feces), the fight shall be stopped by the referee and the fighter shall lose the contest by a TECHNICAL KNOCKOUT (TKO) due to Medical Stoppage.
+(c) If a fighter, during the course of a round, visibly loses control of bodily function (vomit, urine, feces), the fight shall be stopped by the referee and the fighter shall lose the contest by a TECHNICAL KNOCKOUT (TKO) due to Medical Stoppage.

-d.
-In the event a loss of bodily function occurs in the rest period between rounds, the ringside physician shall be called in to evaluate if the fighter can continue.
+(d) In the event a loss of bodily function occurs in the rest period between rounds, the ringside physician shall be called in to evaluate if the fighter can continue.
 If the fighter is not cleared by the ringside physician to continue, that fighter shall lose by a TECHNICAL KNOCKOUT (TKO) due to Medical Stoppage.

-e.
-If fecal matter becomes apparent at any time, the contest shall be halted by the referee, and the offending fighter shall lose by a TECHNICAL KNOCKOUT (TKO) due to Medical Stoppage.
+(e) If fecal matter becomes apparent at any time, the contest shall be halted by the referee, and the offending fighter shall lose by a TECHNICAL KNOCKOUT (TKO) due to Medical Stoppage.

 Procedure for Assessing Fouls